catf62/catriona_ford_PDA/catriona_ford_PDA/PDA_Static_and_Dynamic_Task_A/testing_task_1.md

 # require_relative should not need the .rb, require_relative('card') would work ok
 class CardGame

+  # No initialize method for CardGame class

   def checkforAce(card)
 # function title should be written in snake case - def check_for_ace(card)
     if card.value = 1
+# in the line above a comparison is being made so it should have a == and read if card.value == 1
       return true
     else
       return false